psprao95/Yelp-Dataset-Analysis-Spark/README.md

 # Yelp-Dataset-Analysis-Spark
-you will use spark (spark, spark dataframe, spark sql) to solve the following problems using the Yelp dataset.
+We use Spark (Spark, Spark dataframe, Spark sql) to solve the following problems using the Yelp dataset.

 ## Problem 1
 Write a spark script to find total number of common friends for any possible friend pairs.
 The key idea is that if two people are friend then they have a lot of mutual/common friends.